gitastrophe/lazyload.js/README.md

 These lines embody the basic concept of integrating lazy-loading into any existing gallery-like plugin and are noted in the modified source with inline JavaScript comments.

 1) Identify the workhorse code.
-This is typically a method like "showSlide", or in the bootstrap code above, Carousel.prototype.slide.
+This is typically a method like "showSlide", or in the bootstrap code below, Carousel.prototype.slide.

 2) Wrap the workhorse code in a function and assign to a variable.